solid/webid-oidc-spec/application-workflow-detailed.md

 #### 1. Alice naviages to www.decentphotos.example

 Alice has heard of a great new site that allows her to view her friend's photos and tag faces.
 She navigates to `www.decentphotos.example` via he web browser which returns and html page.
-This page contains JavaScript that will help with the authorization process.
+This page contains JavaScript that will help with the authentication process.

 #### 2. Alice clicks the "Connect" button